 Through dealership agreements, the Company offers for franchising the right to operate a Phoenix gasoline retail station and use of the Company's retail operations and management system.
 The Company requires new Phoenix gas stations to occupy an area of at least 800 to 1,000 square meters with at least a 30-meter frontage and be located along highways or main thoroughfares.
-In special cases, the Company may opt to open a station smaller than 800 square meters depending on the economic sense.
+In special cases, the Company may opt to open a station smaller than 800 sqm. depending on the economic sense.
 As 30 June 2015, the Company had 443 franchisees.
-The Company expects to grow the number of its dealers by 60 to 80 dealers per year for the next three (3) to four (4) years.
+The Company expects to grow the number of its dealers by 60 to 80 dealers per year for the next 3 to 4 years.